Patrick-Davis-MSFT/demoFrames/README.md

 > Local Development will need the commands `azd auth login`, `az login` and `azd provision` run to establish secrets and key vaults

 To run locally use `azd provision` to deploy the infrastructure and hydrate the databases.
 Then in the `app-ui` directory run `.\start.ps1`.

+The Application is built with a vite frontend using fluent-ui react components hosting an python API in the background.

+When coding be sure to...
+* Copy this code to a new repo
+* Update the Screens to make sense
+* Include all infrastructure in the bicep code
+* All initialization code in the `./scripts/initialize.ps1 script` which runs post `azd provision`
+* Any run requirements for local runs needs to be included in `.\app-ui\start.ps1`.
+* Do NOT include sensitive information in bicep output.
+This is a high level security risk.
+Put sensitive in Key Vault and reference appropriately with `.\app-ui\start.ps1` and the application secrets.
+Examples are included.
+* Update the `.\data\appinfo.json` to update the about page.
+The version can be updated here to check for updates.
+* Do not enable App Insights locally (this is setup by default)

 ## Contributing to the repo